tangchanthieng/Telo-Customer-Churn/README.md

 ## Project Overview

 This project investigates the critical issue of customer churn within the telecommunication sector.
 Recognizing that retaining existing customers is more cost-effective than acquiring new ones, this analysis aims to predict the likelihood of customers terminating their relationship with a telecommunications provider.
 By leveraging machine learning methodologies, both unsupervised and supervised, we re-examine the relationship between various customer attributes and their propensity to churn.
-This work builds upon established frameworks for churn analysis, including clustering and classification techniques, as well as ensemble and clustering-based model combinations.
+This work builds upon established frameworks for churn analysis, including clustering and regression techniques.

 ## Introduction